ethanokamura/perfectline/src/content/cpp-101/operator-overloading.md

 ---
 You have probably heard the word `operator` before when talking about programming.

-If you haven't heard of it, don't worry, you have definitely used operators!
-Here's some examples of operators:
+If you haven't heard of it, don't worry, you have used operators!
+Here are some examples of operators:

 `+ - * / % & || ~ -- ++ += >= <= < > [] -> new ! << >>`

 I would not be surprised if some of these are new to you!
-In this course we have not used operators like `~` or `->` yet!
+In this course, we have not used operators like `~` or `->` yet!

 Here are the general types of operators:
 1. **Arithmetic Operators** ->  used to perform arithmetic operations on variables and data (`+ - * /`).